caboodle-tech/jhp/README.md

 ## How It Works

-JHP processes files &ndash; commonly `.jhp` files but you can choose the extension by what file you hand to the engine &ndash; containing raw HTML with special `<jhp>` blocks, transforming them into static HTML.
-The engine specifically executes `<jhp>` or `<s_>` tags **without attributes** in a server-side context, enabling dynamic content generation.
+JHP processes files &ndash; commonly `.jhp` files but you can choose the extension by what file you hand to the engine &ndash; containing raw HTML with special `<script>` blocks, transforming them into static HTML.
+The engine specifically executes `<script>` tags **without attributes** in a server-side context, enabling dynamic content generation.
 This flexibility allows developers to:
-- Use built-in `$` functions within server-side `<jhp>` or `<s_>` blocks to manage output, include files, or define constants.
+- Use built-in `$` functions within server-side `<script>` blocks to manage output, include files, or define constants.
-- Declare variables or functions in one `<jhp>` or `<s_>` block and reuse them in later blocks, maintaining context across the file.
+- Declare variables or functions in one `<script>` block and reuse them in later blocks, maintaining context across the file.
 - Capture and reuse parts of the output with the output buffer.
 - Modularize templates with nested file includes.

 **Note:** The `<script>` tag is included by default as a JHP tag to ensure code editors automatically highlight and provide IntelliSense for JHP blocks.
-In the future I hope to add IDE support for JHP tags.
+In the future I hope to add IDE support for `<jhp>` tags.

 ## Example Setup